Attachment overview

 Create auto-numbering for attachments

-Use auto-numbering to quickly add attachments.
-Auto-numbering lets you skip the manual process of numbering your attachments.
-Set up attachment auto-numbering in the Document sequences for auto-numbering IDs and enable it in the Global settings section of the Company Information page.
-Then, every time you create an attachment, a new ID is automatically generated for it.
+Use auto-numbering to quickly add attachments with a reference number.
+Auto-numbering lets you skip the manual process of numbering your attachments, so they are easier to identify within a folder.
+Set up attachment auto-numbering on the Document sequences for auto-numbering IDs and enable it in the Global settings section on the Company Information page.
+Then, every time you create an attachment, a new ID is automatically generated.

-Enabling auto-numbering requires you to create the numbering system and then actually set the numbering to apply automatically for each attachment.
+Enabling auto-numbering requires you to first create the numbering system and then set the numbering to automatically apply to each attachment.

 1. Go to Company > Setup > Settings and select Add (circle) next to Document sequences.